ChameleonCloud/CC-Ubuntu/README.md

 in (path)", so don't change that (without changing the other).

 ## Sage Users
-Follow these steps in order to create a Chameleon instance that can be configured with a Chameleon-Sage-Image and with a Docker group that allows a user cc to run Docker commands without ```sudo``` .
+Follow these steps in order to create an image to use on a Chameleon instance This image will contain a Docker group that allows a user cc to run Docker commands without ```sudo``` .

 Create an instance on Chameleon using the 18.04 Ubuntu Image.
 Link to Chameleon: http://chi.uc.chameleoncloud.org/